 EXTREMELY DURABLEThe Defender has a proven record of being incredibly durable and resilient to the forces of nature, even after extended use.
 70D nylon + Heavy TPU coating + Reinforced stitching + Heat taped seams = 5 lbs (2270 g) of superb defense against mother nature.

-COMPACTWith its own convenient stuff-sack, and a packed size of 16 x 8 x 5 inch (40 x 20 x 13 cm), the Defender is an incredibly tough tarp that still packs up small.
+COMPACTWith its own convenient stuff-sack and a packed size of 16 x 8 x 5 inches (40 x 20 x 13 cm), the Defender is an incredibly tough tarp that still packs up small.
 Tuck it away and be prepared for when you need it most.

 - 20,000 mm hydrostatic resistance